MCT-master/mct-master.github.io/_posts/2020-09-26-pedal-experience-team-A.md

 So what are the two windows below the UV meters?
 The top one is your WAV/MIDI recordings and the bottom one is the WAV/MIDI recordings of the person you're connected to.

-Yes, there is a **user guide** (if you care to scroll down to the bottom of their website and click "knowlege base" and then scroll to the bottom of that webpage) but this is a simple app and it's 2020, you shouldn't have to RTFM.
+Yes, there is a **user guide** (if you care to scroll down to the bottom of their website and click "knowledge base" and then scroll to the bottom of that webpage) but this is a simple app and it's 2020, you shouldn't have to RTFM.

 ## Features